National Institute for Land and Infrastructure Management

 Author:Landscape & Ecology Division.

-This is a report on the results of research conducted by the Greening and Ecology Laboratory in fiscal 2000 on greening, park green space planning, and the conservation and creation of natural environments.
+This is a report on the results of research conducted by the Landscape and Ecology Division in fiscal 2000 on greening, park green space planning, and the conservation and creation of natural environments.

 TECHNICAL NOTE of National Institute for Land and Infrastructure Management No.22